zipvilization/Zipvilization/world/solumworld/index.md

 has_children: true
 description: >
   SolumWorld is the world-scale graphical representation of Zipvilization.
-  It transforms valid data derived from blockchain state and canonical rules into a coherent visual world without inventing unsupported state.
+  It transforms valid state translated by SolumTools into a coherent, navigable world without inventing unsupported state.
 permalink: /world/solumworld/
 ---